If you need support (safety first)

 Oceania144

-South America124
+South America127

 South Africa remains one of the many countries without national protections.
 While several professional bodies and NGOs have spoken out against conversion practices, there is still no legislative framework in place.

-A national ban would require parliamentary action, cross-sector coordination, and survivor-informed policymaking
+A national ban would require parliamentary action, cross-sector coordination, and survivor-informed policymaking – local psychologists, human rights groups, and SOGIESC organisations are laying the groundwork.

 South Africa – The Current Situation